xaoccc/Daycare-Network/README.md

 # Daycare-Network
-An app, focused on delivering two ways daycare services.
+### An app, focused on delivering two-way daycare services.
 Parents can take care of other parents' children.
 v.
 1.0.0.
+Setup:
+1. Install the packages from requirements.txt
+2. Setup database
+3. Migrate
+4. Make sure the site id in database is the same as the one in setting.py (for the google login)
+5. Run server
+6. Enjoy! :)

-Steps in development:
+### Steps in development:
 1. Setup settings.py, create database
 2. Setup urls.py
 3. Create the basic models in models.py